What Does a Cat’s Arched Back Mean?

 Sometimes, it can be hard to figure out what your cat is trying to tell you or what she’s feeling.
 But these amazing little creatures say quite a bit through their body language.
 So, by getting to know more about feline body language, you might be able to understand your kitty better, and that can help you better respond to her needs as well.

-What’s a cat thinking and feeling when she arches her back?
-Well, there are a few different emotions that could cause this classic feline stance, and we cover them below.
+What is a cat thinking and feeling when she arches her back?
+And how should you behave towards a cat who is arching her back?
+Well, there are a few different emotions that could cause this classic feline stance, and the reason for this posture can help you figure out what you need to do to help your cat feel at ease.

 It Might Be Fright